xiaoganghan/twitter-bot/README.rst

 Get started
 -----------

+* pip install -r requirements.txt

-create a file named local_settings.py in the 'twitter-bot/twitter-bot' dir, and copy and parse the following code with the keys obtained from Twitter and Bitly.
+* create a file named local_settings.py in the 'twitter-bot/twitter-bot' dir, and copy and parse the following code with the keys obtained from Twitter and Bitly.

 ::